act-rules/act-rules.github.io/_rules/iframe-has-name-cae760.md

 <iframe style="display:none;" src="../test-assets/SC4-1-2-frame-doc.html"> </iframe>
 ```

-[accessible name]: #accessible-name "Definition of accessible name"
+[accessible name]: #accessible-name 'Definition of accessible name'
-[included in the accessibility tree]: #included-in-the-accessibility-tree "Definition of included in the accessibility tree"
+[included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
-[whitespace]: #whitespace "Definition of whitespace"
+[whitespace]: #whitespace 'Definition of whitespace'